 Some cheap installations can increase tension and allow interviewers to judge candidates under pressure.

 By placing mirrors behind candidates, you can see the backs of their heads.
 This provides no logical benefit, but makes interviewees feel like they are being watched from all angles.
 There are a lot of little truths that get stretched, and candidates with eyes on them from behind tend to embellish less.

 Some common examples of embellishment include:

-- “I worked from 2011-2013 at X.” While technically true, the candidate is implying that he worked for three years at company X. The real time frame of December 2011 to February 2013 is a lot less impressive, and leaves open more gaps.
+- “I worked from 2019-2022 at X.” While technically true, the candidate is implying that they worked for three years at company X. The real time frame of December 2019 to February 2022 is a lot less impressive, and leaves open more gaps.

 - “I had $1.5 million in sales at my last job.”
 How much of it was from cold calling and hard work, and what percentage was from loyalty accounts leftover from a previous employee?